You'll Like The 2010 Chevrolet Traverse If...

 Under the Hood

-The 2009 Chevrolet Traverse is powered by a sophisticated 3.6-liter V6 engine with variable valve timing and direct injection technology for improved performance and fuel economy.
+The 2010 Chevrolet Traverse is powered by a sophisticated 3.6-liter V6 engine with variable valve timing and direct injection technology for improved performance and fuel economy.
 While most owners will be just fine with the 281 horsepower found on the LS and LT trims, the LTZ features a dual exhaust which bumps the horsepower to 288.
-All trims feature a smooth-shifting six-speed automatic transmission with manual-shift mode and can be equipped with Chevrolet's excellent intelligent all-wheel-drive system.
-Unlike many of GM's other vehicles, however, the Traverse is not E85-compatible.}
+All trims feature a smooth-shifting six-speed automatic transmission with manual shift mode and can be equipped with Chevrolet's excellent Intelligent All-Wheel Drive system.
+Unlike many of GM's other engines, however, the Traverse is not E85 compatible.}

 288 horsepower @ 6300 rpm (dual exhaust)